hussein46/Minecraft_libGDX/README.md

-To run the program, install GDx.
+- Minecraft PE built using libGDX.
+To run the program, install GDx and run the test.java file.